mieweb/docs/content/functions/system-administration/interfaces/signature-pad-device.md

 ![](../signature-pad-device.assets/12bc33dfd5c4721e6326cbdfc860d6b6.png)

 When the patient is done signing, they will click the OK button on the device pad.
 The signature is captured and considered complete.
-If the patient forgot to do this, the clinician can click the *Save Signature* button on the {{% system-name %}} screen to save/upload it.
+If the patient forgot to do this, the clinician or administrative user can click the *Save Signature* button on the {{% system-name %}} screen to save/upload it.

 ![](../signature-pad-device.assets/3658b26c92ab409305e4afcab63421ea.png)